MagicMeepleGames/MagicMeepleGames.github.io/shop.md

 order: 5
 ---

-Order direct from the publisher.
+## You can order our games direct from us.
 Our online store is always open!

 {% for p in site.data.products %}
 {% capture box-image-filename %}assets/images/{{ p.box-image-filename }}{% endcapture %}